jannikac/dotfiles/README.md

 # Setup Script.
 The setup script is for my personal use only.
 You can use it if you want.

-However, I am not responsible for broken systems/ lost files
+However, I am not responsible for broken systems/ lost files.